Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Discussion

-Our paper stands apart from recent work on automated segmentation of ex vivo brain MRI, which has either been performed in lower-resolution 3T MRI scans \cite{mancini2020multimodal}, or in smaller high-resolution datasets \cite{jonkman2019normal}. \cite{mancini2020multimodal} used FreeSurfer \cite{fischl2012freesurfer} and a Bayesian modelling technique, SAMSEG \cite{puonti2016fast}, to map a single post-mortem specimen imaged at 3~T but did not evaluate on higher resolution 7~T. In addition to segmenting the cortical gray matter, \cite{mancini2020multimodal} parcellate the cortex into anatomical regions.
-A separate study \cite{kotrotsou2014ex} also segmented the entire hemisphere but applied to a smaller dataset of 7 subjects with a slice thickness of 1.5 mm and imaged at 3 T. Both these methods relied on multi-atlas based image segmentation which is dependent on registration between high resolution ex vivo and low resolution in vivo atlases.
-Registration between inter-modality ex vivo and in vivo currently remains challenging, especially for higher-resolution 7T ex vivo MRI [\cite{casamitjana2021synth}, \cite{casamitjana2022robust} and \cite{daly2021convolutional}].
-Other recent studies on ex vivo [\cite{yushkevich2021three, wisse2021downstream, ravikumar2021ex, adler2014histology, adler2018characterizing, iglesias2015computational, augustinack2014mri, dekraker2018unfolding, dekraker2021surface}] post-mortem human brain morphometry focused on specific areas such as the hippocampus or the medial temporal lobe, and relied on manual segmentation to guide inter-subject registration and atlas generation.
+Our paper stands apart from recent work on automated segmentation of postmortem brain MRI, which has either been performed in lower-resolution 3T MRI scans \cite{mancini2020multimodal}, or in smaller high-resolution datasets \cite{jonkman2019normal}. \cite{mancini2020multimodal} used FreeSurfer \cite{fischl2012freesurfer} and a Bayesian modelling technique, SAMSEG \cite{puonti2016fast}, to map a single post-mortem specimen imaged at 3~T but did not evaluate on higher resolution 7~T. In addition to segmenting the cortical gray matter, \cite{mancini2020multimodal} parcellate the cortex into anatomical regions.
+A separate study \cite{kotrotsou2014ex} also segmented the entire hemisphere but applied to a smaller dataset of 7 subjects with a slice thickness of 1.5 mm and imaged at 3 T. Both these methods relied on multi-atlas based image segmentation which is dependent on registration between high resolution postmortem and low resolution antemortem atlases.
+Registration between inter-modality postmortem and antemortem currently remains challenging, especially for higher-resolution 7T postmortem MRI [\cite{casamitjana2021synth}, \cite{casamitjana2022robust} and \cite{daly2021convolutional}].
+Other recent studies on postmortem human brain morphometry [\cite{yushkevich2021three, wisse2021downstream, ravikumar2021ex, adler2014histology, adler2018characterizing, iglesias2015computational, augustinack2014mri, dekraker2018unfolding, dekraker2021surface}] focused on specific areas such as the hippocampus or the MTL, and relied on manual segmentation to guide inter-subject registration and atlas generation.